manderz11/ExiledKitsPlugin/README.md

 - kits.give, kits.give.(kit name if usepermission is true),
 - kits.enable, kits.disable,
 - kits.delete,
+- kits.debug,
-- kits.givebypass (if disabled), kits.give.cooldownbypass
+- kits.give.givebypass (if disabled), kits.give.cooldownbypass, kits.give.timoutbypass

 ## TO-DO

 - Saving kit configuration changes to file
 - In-game kit editing

+## Known issues

+Known issues as of the latest release, including pre-releases

+- Known permissions issue after adding the plugin with a new permission entry, usually after a update, a server restart is required to apply permission entries to be valid for permissions.
+This will be possibly fixed in the next full release as the plugin does not register permissions but instead checks with has permission method.

 ## Support

-Support for the plugin can only be found on the [issues](https://github.com/manderz11/ExiledKitsPlugin/issues) tab or by messaging me on discord (@manderz11)
+Support for the plugin can only be found on the [issues](https://github.com/manderz11/ExiledKitsPlugin/issues) tab or by messaging me on discord (manderz11)